 4. Generates New Interpretations

 The fourth purpose of the conceptual framework is to generate new interpretations.
 A systematic synthesis of the study’s findings using a conceptual framework generates new interpretations of existing theories.
-When several studies are combined and synthesized such as when doing a meta-analysis, the results will reveal novel insights that are far superior than one arrived at in a single study.
+When several studies are combined and synthesized, such as when doing a meta-analysis, the results will reveal novel insights that are far superior to one arrived at in a single study.